toddllm/klaviyo-reporting-poc/START-HERE.md

    git pull
    git checkout -b feature/your-feature-name
    ```
+   - Use the branch name specified in the PR plan when available

 3. **Implement Changes**: Make the necessary changes according to the PR requirements.
+   - Refer to the PR plan for specific requirements
+   - Complete all items listed in the PR description

 4. **Commit and Push**: Regularly commit your changes and push to the remote branch:
    ```bash